lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-13-Hash.md

 ## Example ##

-The following example shows how to use SAI hash to compute a hash value for a packet.
+The following example shows how to define UDF hash fields for all IPv4 packets.
+It first defines one UDF match object to match GRE packet with specific GRE protocol type.
+It then creates two UDF objects based on this match object and adds them to two UDF groups.
+Finally, it uses these two UDF groups as the hash fields for all IPv4 packets.

 ~~~cpp
 // Set XOR hash algorithm